 If you experience some or all of the symptoms above, you may be able to diagnose yourself with a simple test.
 It can be done using The Squeeze Test.
 This can help to identify whether you have a wart or a corn.

 Simply squeeze the area from either side — if this elicits pain, it is more likely a wart versus a corn.

 To ensure you get an accurate diagnosis, we recommend seeing one of our podiatrists, as the treatment for a wart is very different to the treatment for a corn.
 Your podiatrist can usually tell if your skin growth is a wart just by looking at it, but if it is still not clear, a sample may be taken to be analysed and confirmed.

-Generally, warts will go away on their own, but plantar warts often require active treatment because they can be very painful based on their location on the sole of the foot.
+Generally, warts will go away on their own, but plantar warts often require active treatment and removal because they can be very painful based on their location on the sole of the foot.
 Some warts go away after a few treatments whereas long standing warts can take several months to be fully resolved.